What is Menopause?

 With menopause symptoms, it’s different for everybody.
 For some, they could last 4 years after your last period, but for others it could be much longer.
 Everyone’s body adjusts in their own time, so it’s not something you can change or should worry about.

-Mentions of menopause don’t have to be overwhelming – get help accessing support through the International Menopause Society or find out more information on the NHS website.
+Mentions of menopause don’t have to be overwhelming – get help accessing support through the International Menopause Society.

 Have you personally gone through the menopause?
 We believe that our stories need to be heard, so we can listen, learn and support each other.
 If you’d like to, why not share your story with us?